 Bare minimum you could just use the cage and top handle to get a small sized stabilizer setup, which is again one of the reasons why I like this setup.
 If I need to go handheld and ditch the whole rig, I can do so.
 With that said, the top handle is very comfortable to hold, amazing grip, and has cold shoe connections at the end.
 The handle is perfect for what I was looking for.

 Shoulder Rig Handles

 The Coolhandles feel just as good as the top handle.
 Obviously, the Coolhandles are made for the shoulder rig part of the setup.
-The rods from the shoulder mount slide into the mount holes, tighten up, and provides various positions to suite your needs.
+The rods from the shoulder mount slide into the mount holes, tighten up and provides various positions to suit your needs.